dgroomes/go-playground/README.md

   string to a raw string.
 I'm not sure why.
 Do raw strings work much differently than raw/multiline strings in other languages?
 I use this all the time in Intellij on Kotlin and JavaScript code.
 * I really like that I can name a local variable `_` so that the Go compiler won't complain about an unused variable.
-* I'm not a huge fan of having a `GOPATH`.
-This makes me put all my Go projects in a specific directory (on the `GOPATH`).
-In my case, it's at `~/repos/go` but what I prefer is to put my repos in `~/repos/personal` or `~/repos/opensource`.
-This is a convention that I use to great effect and I take with me as I use different computers.
-The Go toolchain however is forcing its own directory constraint on me.
-So now I have to invent new conventions.
-Should I make `~/repos/go/personal` and `~/repos/go/opensource`?
-Or should I symlink repos from `~/repos/go` into my conventional `~/repos/personal` and `~/repos/opensource`?
 * I don't have to declare variables with a `var` keyword?
 That's pretty cool.
 Note that you need `var` I think only whe you don't assign the variable in the same statement.
 * The code samples in the docs at <https://pkg.go.dev> is amazing.
 Wow!
 You can even edit and run the code samples right there!